 Read the email that we'll send

 I am very concerned that seabed mining would devastate the Top End’s natural and cultural heritage, livelihoods and lifestyle.
-Evidence of this is clearly laid out in the draft NT Environment Protection Authority’s (NT EPA) reports.
+Evidence of this is clearly laid out in the NT Environment Protection Authority’s (NT EPA) review and reports.

 I urge the Government to place a permanent ban on seabed mining in NT waters, to help safeguard the Territory’s fishing lifestyle and culture.

 Opposition to seabed mining is growing in Australia and around the world, based on concerns about its environmental, cultural, social and economic impacts.
-In the NT there has been so much community concern, that both Labor and CLP Governments have had a ban on seabed mining in place for almost a decade.
+In the NT there has been so much community concern, that both Labor and CLP Governments have had a temporary ban on seabed mining in place for almost a decade.
 This community concern about destructive seabed mining remains.

 Healthy coasts and rivers are central to our Top End way of life, our economic success and our culture.
 They underpin one of the most important economic and cultural pursuits – the Top End fishing experience.
 They contribute $2billion to the Territory economy each year, supporting more than 6,000 jobs and are a powerful drawcard for tourists from around the world.